YQMaa/algo_ex/README.md

 ###### Specify the BLAS implementation

-1. Make sure that `pkg-config` provides the needed pre-proc
+1. Make sure that `pkg-config` provides the needed pre-processor, compiler, and linker flags.
+For